 What the Qur’an Says About Exemption From Fasting

-It is from Allah’s mercy and generosity that the obligation of fasting has been lifted from those that are ill and experiencing sickness.
+It is from Allah’s mercy and generosity that the obligation of fasting has been lifted from those who are ill and experiencing sickness.
 Yet, the sick person is still rewarded for fasting because if they had been able to, they would have fasted.
-This is Allah in his gentleness with us.
+This is Allah in His gentleness with us.

 How to Manage Suhoor and Iftar

-If you are fasting with an eating disorder here are some key points of advice that may help;
+If you are fasting with an eating disorder, here are some key points of advice which may help:

 How We Can Observe Ramadan Without Fasting